-- 3.11.1 With the exception of the air ducts described in Article 11.4 and the mirrors described in Article 3.8.1, in plan view, there must be no bodywork in the area formed by the intersection of the following lines: - a) A longitudinal line parallel to and 900mm from the car centre line. - b) A transverse line 450mm forward of the front wheel centre line. - c) A diagonal line from 450mm forward of the front wheel centre line and 400mm from the car centre line to 750mm forward of the front wheel centre line and 250mm from the car centre line. - d) A transverse line 750mm forward of the front wheel centre line. - e) A longitudinal line parallel to and 165mm from the car centre line. - f) A diagonal line running forwards and inwards, from a point 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line, at an angle of 4.5° to the car centre line. - g) A diagonal line from 875mm forward of the rear face of the cockpit entry template and 240mm from the car centre line to 625mm forward of the rear face of the cockpit entry template and 415mm from the car centre line. - h) A transverse line 625mm forward of the rear face of the cockpit entry template. - For reference this area is shown in Drawing 17A in the Appendix to the Technical Regulations. - 3.11.2 With the exception of the air ducts described in Article 11.4, in side view, there must be no bodywork in the area formed by two vertical lines, one 325mm behind the front wheel centre line, one 450mm ahead of the front wheel centre line, one diagonal line intersecting the vertical lines at 100mm and 135mm above the reference plane respectively, and one horizontal line on the reference plane.
+- 3.10.1 With the exception of the mirrors described in Article 3.8.1, in plan view, there must be no bodywork in the area enclosed by the intersection of the following lines: - a) A longitudinal line parallel to and 1000mm from the car centre line. - b) A transverse line 450mm forward of the front wheel centre line. - c) A diagonal line running rearwards and outwards, from a point 875mm forward of the front axle centre line and 250mm from the car centre line, at an angle of 28° to the car centre line. - d) A transverse line 875mm forward of the front wheel centre line. - e) A longitudinal line parallel to and 165mm from the car centre line. - f) A diagonal line running forwards and inwards, from a point 430mm rearward of the front wheel centre line and 240mm from the car centre line, at an angle of 4.5° to the car centre line. - g) A diagonal line from 430mm rearward of the front wheel centre line and 240mm from the car centre line to 550mm forward of the rear face of the cockpit entry template and 1000mm from the car centre line.

+For reference this area is shown in Drawing 17A in the Appendix to the Technical Regulations.

+3.10.2 In side view, there must be no bodywork in the area formed by two vertical lines, one 425mm behind the front wheel centre line, one 450mm ahead of the front wheel centre line, one diagonal line intersecting the vertical lines at 100mm and 135mm above the reference plane respectively, and one horizontal line on the reference plane.

-3.12 Bodywork facing the ground:
+3.11 Bodywork facing the ground:

-3.12.1 With the parts referred to in Article 3.13 removed all sprung parts of the car situated from 330mm behind the front wheel centre line to the rear wheel centre line, and which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane.
-This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm2 when projected to a horizontal plane above the car, or to any parts of the panels referred to in Article 15.4.7 and 15.4.8.
+3.11.1 With the parts referred to in Article 3.12 removed all sprung parts of the car situated from 430mm behind the front wheel centre line to 175mm in front of the rear wheel centre line, and which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane.
+This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm2 when projected to a horizontal plane above the car.